Double Machine Learning of Continuous Treatment Effects with Additive Instrumental Variables

 \subsection{Alternative score functions}

 In this subsection, we summarize the \textit{inverse probability weighting} (IPW) and \textit{outcome regression} (OR) scores as naive alternatives to the AIPW score defined in Section~\ref{subsec: semipatametric theory} in the IV setting.
-For the IPW score and $Z_{\pi}:=\pi(Z,L)$, we define
+Recall that for $Z_{\pi}:=\pi(Z,L)$, we define the nuisance functions